xiaozhengxu/CompRobo_IMU_Sensor_fusion/README.md

 Then we implemented an extended kalman filter based on a simple model, using the standard extended kalman filter formula found from the tutorial:
 ![kalman filter model](media/kalman_update_model.PNG)

-The model is based on the state variables x_k = [x,y,theta, v, w], and z_k = [v_odom, w_odom, w_imu].
+The model is based on the state variables x_k = [x,y,theta, v, w],

+and z_k = [v_odom, w_odom, w_imu].

-x, y, and theta position and orientation of the robot in the odom frame. v is its forward velocity, and w is its angular velocity (theta_dot).
+x, y, and theta are the position and heading of the robot in the odom frame. v is its forward velocity, and w is its angular velocity (theta_dot).
 Motor commands were not included in the model.
 This simple model only uses one angular rate measurement from the gyro in the imu (w_imu), and does not include the acceleration measurements from the accelerometer, nor the orientation measurements from the magnotometer.

 Note that the function f(x_k) is non-linear because a change in x, y involves cos(theta)*v*dt and sin(theta)*v*dt, but the sensor function h(z_k) is linear and so can be represented as a constant matrix H_k.